gvolpe/blog-comments/_posts/2020-02-11-the-art-of-interviewing-engineers.md

 Your interview process might be *utterly broken* and far from perfect.
 So take this chance to get an outsider's opinion to improve it.

-A good combo is to ask for feedback in the same email where you are giving it.
+A good convo is to ask for feedback in the same email where you are giving it.
 For example:

 > Dear candidate,
 >